iidb/wing-docs/docs/p1/part3.md

 2. Configure the LSM-tree to use the lazy leveling compaction policy and the leveling compaction policy through the compaction policy API, and then measure their write amplifications.
 3. Calcuate the theoritical write amplifications.
 Compare them with the measured ones.

-## Problem 2: find the best compaction policy (6pts)
+## Problem 2: find the best compaction policy without considering range filters (3pts)

 Although the lazy leveling policy has a smaller write amplification than the leveling policy, it increases the number of sorted runs and harms the performance of range scan.

-To simplify the analysis of the cost of range scan, we do not consider range filters.
+To simplify the analysis of the cost of range scan, we do not consider range filters here.
 Therefore, each range scan will read every sorted run.
 We also don't consider the sequential read cost in the range scan.
 Therefore, each sorted run contributes equally to the range scan cost, and we can consider that the range scan cost is the number of sorted runs.
 We denote the range scan cost as $r(\vec k)$, then $r(\vec k) = 1 + \sum_{i=1}^{L-1} k_i$.

 Then we analysis the write amplification.
 Level $1$ to Level $L-1$ uses the tiering compaction policy, therefore each level contributes $1$ to the write amplification.
 The last level uses the leveling compaction policy, therefore it contributes $C$ to the write amplification, in which $C$ is the size ratio between Level $L$ and Level $L-1$.
 Therefore, the total write amplification $w(\vec k, C) = L - 1 + C$, in which $L-1$ is the length of $\vec k$.